 - These Are Things Man Was Not Meant to Know: The yeti, as Kusang puts it, is "what man was not meant to see!"

 - Villainous Breakdown: Friend has one after the death of his friend Ed Kelley, which was basically his fault.
-He starts to hear Kelley's voice calling to him, and goes out into the snow to his own death.
+He starts to hear Kelley's voice calling to him, ignores Rollason's warnings that it's not real, and goes out into the snow to find Kelley, only to cause his own death by triggering an avalanche.

 - Wham Shot: Near the end, Rollason stumbles back to the ice cave and collapses in exhaustion, only to look up and see two yeti standing there.

-- Ultimate Evil: "Evil" isn't the right word, perhaps, but the way we never really get a good look at the yeti fits into the trope.
-Even in the above Wham Shot, they're in heavy shadow, little more than silhouettes.
+- Unseen Evil: "Evil" isn't the right word, perhaps, but the way we never really get a good look at the yeti fits into the trope.
+Even in the above Wham Shot, they're in heavy shadow, little more than silhouettes; we only get to clearly see the upper part of one's head when he steps into some light.

 - Yellowface: Averted, somewhat oddly given that the lama is played by a German actor.
 They don't do anything to try to make him look Asian, perhaps figuring that when people get sufficiently old and wrinkled they look alike.